graemeniedermayer/stable-diffusion-webui-normalmap-script/README.md

     - Yes, in img2img, set denoising strength to 0.
 This will effectively skip stable diffusion and use the input image.
 You will still have to set the correct size, and need to select `Crop and resize` instead of `Just resize` when the input image resolution does not match the set size perfectly.
  * `Can I run this on google colab ?`
     - You can run the MiDaS network on their colab linked here https://pytorch.org/hub/intelisl_midas_v2/ .
+    - You can run BoostingMonocularDepth on their colab linked here : https://colab.research.google.com/github/compphoto/BoostingMonocularDepth/blob/main/Boostmonoculardepth.ipynb
+    - The transformation from depth map to normal map is fairly compact set of opencv/numpy functions.

 ## Acknowledgements